Education for Sustainable Development

 “ESD for 2030” - Towards Achieving the SDGs

-In 2020, UNESCO launches its new ESD programme “Education for Sustainable Development: Towards achieving the SDGs (ESD for 2030)”.
-In line with the UN’s 2030 Agenda for Sustainable Development and the related 17 Sustainable Development Goals (SDGs), the programme will run until 2030.
+In 2020, UNESCO launched its new ESD programme “Education for Sustainable Development: Towards achieving the SDGs (ESD for 2030)”.
+In line with the UN’s 2030 Agenda for Sustainable Development and the related 17 Sustainable Development Goals (SDGs), the programme runs until 2030.
 With just 10 years to go, an ambitious global effort is needed to deliver the SDGs by 2030.
-With the new programme, UNESCO will support the “Decade of Action” and contribute to accelerating sustainable solutions to all the world’s biggest challenges.
-“ESD for 2030” will scale up its focus on the interlinkages and tensions among different SDGs and provide learners with opportunities to practice balancing them.
-Many of the existing instruments, for example, the UNESCO-Japan Prize on ESD and the five priority action areas, will be continued within the new framework.
-Nevertheless, there will be numerous advancements as well, like the focus on psychological and social preconditions and the transformation of ESD into political mobilization.
+With the new programme, UNESCO supports the “Decade of Action” and contributes to accelerating sustainable solutions to all of the world’s biggest challenges.
+“ESD for 2030” aims to scale up its focus on the interlinkages and tensions among different SDGs and to provide learners with opportunities to practice balancing them.
+In doing so, the programme also draws on tried and tested formats from previous years: the five priority action areas, the UNESCO-Japan Prize on ESD and the national and international partner networks are systematically developed further.

-“ESD for 2030" will be launched at an international conference organised by UNESCO and supported by the German Government as host.
+“ESD for 2030” is launched at an international conference organised by UNESCO and supported by the German Government as host.
 The conference intends to provide impulses to further strengthen ESD in educational policy and practice and to accompany the strategic design of the new programme.
-It will take place from May 17th - 19th, 2021 in Berlin.
+It will highlight the crucial role of Education for Sustainable Development as a key enabler for the successful achievement of all SDGs, the COVID rebuilding process, and to create momentum for strengthening ESD worldwide.
+The conference will be held as a virtual conference from 17 to 19 May, 2021 in Berlin.
 In addition, a National Launch Conference will kick off the programme in Germany on May 19th, 2021.
-Current information is published on the UNESCO Conference website and the German ESD Portal.
+Some of the programme will be made available online to the public, current information is published on the UNESCO Conference website and the German ESD Portal.